Monitoring low grade tumour progression

 - Upcoming

-- Refine the CEST-MRI technique to allow measurement of the amount of proteins present.
+- Refining the CEST-MRI technique to allow measurement of the amount of proteins present.

-- Apply this MRI technique to 20 patients with brain tumours, at Erasmus Medical Centre and Kings College London, before they undergo surgery.
+- Finalise the testing of this MRI technique in 20 patients with brain tumours, at Erasmus Medical Centre and Kings College London, before they undergo surgery.